swiftlang/swift-evolution/proposals/0355-regex-syntax-run-time-construction.md

 - `&&`: Intersection of the LHS and RHS.
 - `--`: Subtraction of the RHS from the LHS.
 - `~~`: Symmetric difference of the RHS and LHS.
-- `-`: .NET's spelling of subtracting the RHS from the LHS.

 These operators have a lower precedence than the implicit union of members, e.g `[ac-d&&a[d]]` is an intersection of the character classes `[ac-d]` and `[ad]`.

-To avoid ambiguity between .NET's subtraction syntax and range syntax, .NET specifies that a subtraction will only be parsed if the right-hand-side is a nested custom character class.
-We propose following this behavior.

 Note that a custom character class may begin with the `:` character, and only becomes a POSIX character property if a closing `:]` is present.
 For example, `[:a]` is the character class of `:` and `a`.